220111/Sams-Battle-Simulator-The-Later-Years/README.md

 # Sams-Battle-Simulator-The-Later-Years
-A sequel to the very popular AAA game Sam's Battle Simulator
+A sequel to the not very popular game Sam's Battle Simulator

+UPDATE: this version is super out of date and kinda bad.